-13. Conduct event follow-up, expressing gratitude to attendees for attending and any other meeting requests touches mailed via post, and so forth.
+13. Conduct event follow-up, expressing gratitude to attendees for attending and any other meeting requests mailed via post, and so forth.
 Remind attendees of any future events and programming as needed.

 V. How to Turn Your Live Event into a Virtual Event at the Last Minute

 There are times when a quick shift has to be made to make an event virtual.
 With the right infrastructure in place, this is achievable and not as difficult as one may think.